 Louisiana has a rich American history.
 Also known as the Creole State, Louisiana has a cajun culture that sets it apart from the rest of the nation.
 Weddings in Louisiana are as diverse as the citizens that reside there.
 Multiple cultures comprise the Louisiana melting pot, providing the state with its own distinct traditions and customs.

 Whether you're an LSU Tiger by birth, marrying into a Louisiana family or a transplant to the Bayou State, getting married here is full of opportunities.
-Wedding venues in Louisiana include everything from sprawling plantations to luxe ballrooms.
+Wedding venues in Louisiana include everything from sprawling gardens to luxe ballrooms.
 As you read through our comprehensive guide to getting married in Louisiana, you'll also discover everything you need to know about unique wedding venues in Louisiana and how to obtain a Louisiana marriage license, plus fun ideas for getting married in the state's most popular cities.
 And follow your wedding checklist to make sure everything is done on time.